Procedures for Utility Installation and Construction in West Des Moines, Iowa

 |Proposed Utility Construction Drawing Requirements|

-LOCATES: Prior to new building construction, information on sanitary and storm sewer locations may be obtained by contacting West Des Moines Public Works at 515-222-3480.
+LOCATES: Prior to new building construction, information on sanitary and storm sewer locations may be obtained by contacting West Des Moines Public Services at 515-222-3480.

 Water information may be obtained from the West Des Moines Water Works, 515-222-3510.